-- Maintains a 24 hour notification capability through the NDDES Duty Officer system (701-328-9921; request the NDDES Duty Officer be paged) - Notifies appropriate state agencies and other agencies - Provides overall situational awareness to the Governor's Office and those agencies providing support to the incident - Activates, as necessary, and manages the SEOC to coordinate state response - Coordinates directly with the ND Forest Service regarding availability and acquisition of state and/or federal firefighting resources as outlined in the Fire Annex of the State Emergency Operations Plan (SEOP).
+- Maintains a 24-hour notification capability through the ND Watch Center at (701) 328-8100 or watchcenter@nd.gov. - Notifies appropriate state agencies and other agencies - Provides overall situational awareness to the Governor's Office and those agencies providing support to the incident - Activates, as necessary, and manages the SEOC to coordinate state response - Coordinates directly with the ND Forest Service regarding availability and acquisition of state and/or federal firefighting resources as outlined in the Fire Annex of the State Emergency Operations Plan (SEOP).